jjudson28/ISU462_2020_CoopExercises/README.md

 	>3. `4.1.2_Computational_Activity.Rmd`: Computational activity corresponding to section 4.1.2 of Coop (2020)
 	>4. `4.3_Computational_Activity.Rmd`: Computational activity corresponding to section 4.3 of Coop (2020).
 This is the final activity for the chapter.

-4. `Chapter05`: Folder containing introductory R materials and Chapter 5 ("The Population Genetics of Divergence and Molecular Substitution") exercises for Population and Quantitative Genetics text (Coop 2020)
+4. `Chapter05`: Folder containing Chapter 5 ("The Population Genetics of Divergence and Molecular Substitution") exercises for Population and Quantitative Genetics text (Coop 2020)

 	**Contents**